iabdelgawaad/Print-Multiline-Receipt/README.md

     val DEFAULT_TEXT_SIZE = 80f //set suitable size for your printer val MAXIMUM_CHARACTER_LINE = 26 //set suitable max based on your printer width

-//write any text to print with multi line
+//write any text to print with multiline

         val receipt = splitItemText(
             "Trying to print Multiline to receipt POS Trying to print Multiline to receipt " + "POS Trying to print Multiline to receipt POS",